-The (rnrs arithmetic fixnums) library now provides a large set of procedures that, in Larceny, are defined using the procedures described below.
-If one of Larceny's procedures duplicates the semantics of an R6RS procedure whose name is different, then Larceny's name is deprecated.
+The (rnrs arithmetic fixnums) library now provides a large set of procedures, some of them similar to the procedures described below.
+If one of Larceny's procedures duplicates the semantics of an R6RS procedure whose name is different, then Larceny's name is deprecated within R7RS/R6RS code.